Who is Jonathan Bloomer? Morgan Stanley chairman amongst missing from Sicily yacht

 He began his career at the now-defunct American accounting firm Arthur Andersen, working there for 20 years from 1974 to 1994.
 Mr Bloomer then spent the next ten years at Prudential, an insurance firm based in the UK, eventually becoming group CEO until 2005.

-Mr Bloomer has held several other roles since 2005, and alongside his chairman roles at Morgan Stanley and Hiscox, also chairs sportswear company SDL Group Holdings.
+Mr Bloomer has held several other roles since 2005, and alongside his chairman roles at Morgan Stanley and Hiscox, he also chairs property company SDL Group Holdings.

 The businessman was chair of Autonomy’s audit committee from September 2010 until its sale in October 2011.
 This is likely where he met and became friends with Mr Lynch.